César Civita

 César Civita, born Cesare Civita (September 4, 1905 — April 9, 2005) was an American-Argentine publisher, who in 1936 became general manager of Arnoldo Mondadori Editore in Italy.
-Following passage of the Race Laws in 1938, he emigrated with his family to New York to escape the discriminatory restrictions since they were at risk for being Jewish.
+Following the passage of the Race Laws in 1938, he emigrated with his family to New York to escape the discriminatory restrictions, since they were at risk for being Jewish.

 He moved with his family again in 1941 to Buenos Aires, becoming Walt Disney's representative in Argentina and founding Editorial Abril that year.
 By the 1960s, his publishing house produced nine magazines.

 His brother Victor Civita emigrated to Brazil, where he established Editora Abril in São Paulo in 1949.
 It developed into Grupo Abril, one of the largest publishing houses in the country.

 Early life and education

 He was born Cesare Civita in New York City to Italian-Jewish parents Vittoria Carpi, an opera singer, and Carlo Civita, a businessman.
 His younger brothers were Vittorio and Arturo.
 The family returned to Milan, where the boys were raised and went to school.

 As a young man, Cesare developed an early interest in publishing, particularly related to literature and graphic art.
 He also got involved in cinema, producing a film.